SJCaldwell/sjcaldwell.github.io/content/writing/pretraining-at-home.md

 It's hard to finish this blog post, because there's so much more I know I could do.
 Pre-tokenize the dataset, play with cuda buffers, call `torch.compile` while we warmed up, write a kernel in Triton, figure out what "flex attention is".
 Optimizing training jobs is a job in itself, and one I have slightly more appreciation for.
 I expect I'll come back to all of the above, but ultimately these optimizations were in service of training small models I want to exist.
 And for that, what I really need to get into is _data_.

+If you want to look at the code, you can check it out [here](https://github.com/SJCaldwell/nanoPT).

 Until next time.

 [^1]: It is also the case that most models are trained beyond chinchilla optimality and continue to see stronger performance, so the calculations that follow can be considered a "minimum non-wasteful bar to clear".
 Consider LLama 3 8B being trained on _15 trillion_ tokens.